In this post, I’ll compare Namecheap vs Bluehost and help you decide which provider is best for your website by comparing

 Bluehost and NameCheap defend their servers with DDoS protection and provide free SSL certificates to their customers.

 Regarding server and website protection, Namecheap offers a broader range of security-related features than its competitors.
-Bluehost, on the other hand, is a hosting company that likes to charge extra for even the most basic security options.
+Bluehost, on the other hand, is a hosting company that charges extra for even the most basic security options.
 Thankfully, both companies incorporate the most fundamental protections, such as SSL certificates and DDoS mitigation.

 Namecheap and Bluehost are two web hosting companies that provide free SSL certificates and take care of the installation process.
-However, whereas Bluehost makes the activation process simple, Namecheap just makes the pretense that it is simple.
+However, whereas Bluehost makes the activation process simple, Namecheap pretends it is simple.

 Here are some more sophisticated features: